Snow Queen Birch Tree AKA Doorenbos

 It will be fine in most soil conditions except those on the moon or underground caves.
 It will tolerate chalky soils but is unlikely to reach full height.
 Some suggest it performs better in an acidic soil but we suggest leaving your car battery acid where it is as commuting is more important than horticultural success.

 The Snow Queen is drought and wet-tolerant so for those confused by watering can operating instructions, this is a good tree for you.
 Wet tolerant means TEMPORARY very wet ground.
 If the RNLI have moored to your shed, that is not temporary.

 General Information About Betula Snow Queen AKA Doorenbos

 The Snow Queen is also known as Jacquemontii Dorenbos.

-This tree is supplied at a height of 150-450cm in a container for year round planting and has a better survival rate compared to the bare root option as the roots are not disturbed.
-Expect a final height of 10-15m although manual pruning and/or keeping in a container will keep this height down.
-Although you can prune the shape down, the Snow Queen is best left alone as they perform better without any regular or structured pruning.
+Expect a 10-year height and width of 9 x 3m but could go on to be as tall as 15m depending on local conditions.
+Manual pruning and/or keeping in a container will keep this height down.
+Although you can prune down, the Snow Queen is best left alone as they perform better without any regular or structured pruning.